Saving Data to Views

 s02code_cashbookCODE<SQL>s02.view_cashbooks02.view_cashbooks02.view_cashbook

-SaveToDB 8+, DBEdit, DBGate, and ODataDB create such configurations automatically if the target view can be detected and the view is updatable.
+Tools like SaveToDB 8+, DBEdit, DBGate, and ODataDB automatically create these configurations if the target view is detected and is updatable.

-For example, if a user has the VIEW DEFINITION permission and a view or stored procedure has the code like SELECT * FROM s02.view_cashbook.
+For instance, if a user has the VIEW DEFINITION permission and a view or stored procedure contains code like SELECT * FROM s02.view_cashbook, the system can identify the target view.

-Target views must be updatable and have primary key or identity columns.
+Keep in mind that target views must be updatable and contain primary key or identity columns.

 Implementation Details

-SaveToDB and DBEdit generate and execute INSERT, UPDATE, and DELETE commands themselves.
+SaveToDB and DBEdit generate and execute INSERT, UPDATE, and DELETE commands automatically.

-DBGate uses INSERT, UPDATE, and DELETE commands on the server-side according to POST, PUT, and DELETE commands.
+DBGate executes INSERT, UPDATE, and DELETE commands on the server-side based on POST, PUT, and DELETE requests.

-ODataDB creates EntitySets for views and FunctionImports with the target EntitySet for stored procedures and SQL codes.
+ODataDB creates EntitySets for views and FunctionImports for stored procedures and SQL codes targeting the appropriate EntitySet.